Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 // Mad Scientist
-ttt_madscientist_device_time                4       // The amount of time (in seconds) the mad scientist's device takes to use
+ttt_madscientist_device_time                4       // The amount of time (in seconds) the mad scientist's device takes to use ttt_madscientist_respawn_enable             0       // Whether the mad scientist should respawn as a zombie when they are killed

 // ----------------------------------------